nelson-n/nelson-n.github.io/_posts/2023-04-15-Reading-List.markdown

 categories: Literature
 ---

-The following is a set of curated reading lists which each follow a distinct thread.
-These lists transcends time, literary style, or theme with the goal of identifying books that speak nicely to each other and ultimately offer the reader a broad understanding of a specific theme.
+The following is a set of curated reading lists that each follow a distinct thread.
+These lists transcends time, literary style, or topic with the goal of identifying books that speak nicely to each other and ultimately offer the reader a broad understanding of a specific theme.
 Lists should be read in order and will be periodically updated.

 ---